quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part33_12.10_Shors_Fac.md

 ---
 #### Diffuser Operation
-The diffuser operation amplifies the amplitude of the target state \( |i⟩ \).
+The diffuser operation amplifies the amplitude of the target state $|i⟩$.
 It works by reflecting each state around an average amplitude.

 :p What is the purpose of the diffuser in Grover's Algorithm?
 ??x
-The diffuser in Grover’s Algorithm serves to amplify the amplitude of the target state \( |i⟩ \) relative to other states.
+The diffuser in Grover’s Algorithm serves to amplify the amplitude of the target state $|i⟩$ relative to other states.
 This operation helps increase the probability of measuring the correct state after multiple iterations.

 Geometrically, it reflects each amplitude around the average value.
 ```java